fanningert/kicad_model_train_control/README.md

 It comes in three variants, but all variants are the same boards.
 Only some components are not placed.

 * Primary node with ESP32-S3-Wroom-2
-* Primary node with ESP32-Devkit
+* Primary node with ESP32-Devkit (can also be used as sub node with 3,3V power supply and protection)
 * Sub node

 ![3D render of PCB](doc/assets/pcb-3d.png)